 J=mean square error+λ⋅||W||J=mean square error+λ⋅||W||

 This is called regularization.
-Here we introduce another hyperparameter called regularization factor λλ to penalize overfitting.
+Here, we introduce another hyperparameter called regularization factor λλ to penalize overfitting.

-In this example, we use a L2 norm (L2 regularization) ||W||||W|| as the penality.
+In this example, we use a L2 norm (L2 regularization) ||W||||W|| as the penalty.

-After many try and error, we pick λλ to be 1.
-With the regularization, our model makes better predictions.
+After many repetitions of trial and error, we pick λλ to be 1.
+With regularization, our model makes better predictions.

-Like other hyperparameters for training, the process is try and error.
-In fact we use a relative high λλ in this problem because there are only a few trainable parameters in the model.
-In real life problems, λλ is lower because we are dealing with larger amount of trainable parameters.
+Like other hyperparameters for training, the process is trial and error.
+In fact, we use a relativly high λλ in this problem because there are only a few trainable parameters in the model.
+In real life problems, λλ is lower because we are dealing with larger amounts of trainable parameters.

 There is another interesting observation.
-The loss may jump up sharply and drop to the previous level after a few thousand iterations.
+The loss may jump up sharply and drop to the previous level after a few thousand repetitions..

 If we look into the equation, we realize the gradient